A guide to collections of digitized documentary materials relating to the history, culture and people of the Pacific region.

 ANU's Asia-Pacific digital collections includes a small selection of digitised texts from the ANU Library's Rare Book Collection, notably the 1831 Notice Respecting the Natives of New Guinea.

-The Pacific Manuscripts Bureau (Pambu) is based in the Research School of Pacific and Asian Studies at ANU.
+The Pacific Manuscripts Bureau (PMB) is based in the Research School of Pacific and Asian Studies at ANU.
 It aims to copy and preserve documentary heritage materials from the Pacific Islands, such as archives, manuscripts and rare printed materials.
-Some materials are freely available online, notably the Digitised Photograph Collection which features early 20th century photographs from Tonga, Samoa and PNG.
+PMB has digitised over 40 photographic collections.
+Photos, posters and slides have been scanned to digital format.
+The Bureau is currently working towards making these collections available to Member Libraries via an online database.

 The National Archives of Australia manages documents relating to the activities of prominent Australians, the judiciary and the Australian Government since federation.
 Its collection includes paper files, photographs, audiovisual and sound recordings, maps and other objects.
 Digitised materials such as those relating to Australia's wartime involvement in the Pacific and its governance of Papua New Guinea can be accessed online through its 'PhotoSearch' or 'RecordSearch' services.